TimoBolkart/TF_FLAME/README.md

 ### Content

 This repository demonstrates how to
-1) sample 3D face meshes,
+1) sample 3D face meshes
-2) fit the 3D model to 2D landmarks,
+2) fit the 3D model to 2D landmarks
-3) fit the 3D model to 3D landmarks,
+3) fit the 3D model to 3D landmarks
-4) fit the 3D model to registered 3D meshes, and
+4) fit the 3D model to registered 3D meshes
-5) how to generate templates for speech-driven facial animation ([VOCA](https://github.com/TimoBolkart/voca)).
+5) how to generate templates for speech-driven facial animation ([VOCA](https://github.com/TimoBolkart/voca))

 ### Set-up

-The code uses Python 2.7 and it was tested on Tensorflow 1.12.0.
+The has been tested with Python2.7 and Python3.6, using Tensorflow 1.14.0.

 Install pip and virtualenv
 ```